Naomi Osaka

 Chinese zodiac:

-Naomi Osaka’s biography
+Naomi Osaka's Biography

-Pictured: Naomi Osaka
+In the photo: Naomi Osaka

-Pictured: Naomi Osaka
+In the photo: Naomi Osaka

-Childhood and adolescence
+Childhood and Youth

-Naomi Osaka with parents
+Naomi Osaka with her parents

-Naomi Osaka with parents
+Naomi Osaka with her parents

-Professional career
+Professional Sports

 Naomi Osaka in 2014